idleberg/web-porridge/README.md

 Usage: `observe(key: string, callback, targetOrigins = [])`

 When passed a key name and callback function, it will listen to changes to the given Storage object's value.
-Optionally, changes can also be [broadcasted](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to cross-origin targets.
+Optionally, changes can also be [broadcasted](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) to specified cross-origin targets.

 <details>
 <summary><strong>Storage</strong></summary>